nickysemenza/gourd/README.md

 **Go**(lang) **U**niversal **R**ecipe **D**atabase

-Before modern technology, people would use hollowed out gourds as food storage containers.
+> etymology: Before modern technology, people would use hollowed out gourds as food storage containers.

 ---

+Gourd is a recipe database that can be used for meal planning and generating ingredient lists.

 ## this project is a WIP